Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 Training involves a lot of repetition.

-A puppy might earn 30–100 rewards in a short training session.
+A puppy might earn 30 to 100 rewards in a short training session.

-Tiny treats allow you to reward frequently without overfeeding.
+Tiny treats let you reward frequently without overfeeding.

 Most training treats are pea-sized or smaller.

-Crunchy biscuits are great snacks—but terrible training rewards.
+Crunchy biscuits are great snacks.
+They’re terrible training rewards.

 When a puppy has to chew for several seconds, you lose momentum in the training session.